genderkit/genderkit/_articles/brow-lift.md

 weighting: 5
 ---

-Complications of a brow lift include:
+Possible complications of a brow lift include:

 - nerve damage causing numbness of the forehead
 - numbness in the scalp lasting up to 18 months